TrusteeML/emperor/use_cases/iot_case/README.md

 2. Run use case inside docker container
 ```
-docker run -it --name emperor-iot -v $(pwd)/emperor/use_cases/iot_case/res:/emperor/res/ emperor-iot python main.py
+docker run -it -rm --name emperor-iot -v $(pwd)/emperor/use_cases/iot_case/res:/emperor/res/ emperor-iot python main.py ```
 ```

 ### Check results

-The results of the Truste Report and Trustee can be found at the `./res/output/` directory.
+The results of the Trust Report and Trustee can be found at the `./res/output/` directory.

 ## References